DEShawResearch/msys/README.md

  * The numpy (http://www.numpy.org) headers for each python version you want to support.

  * Scons (https://scons.org), a build tool.
-Note that although scons 3.0 and later support python 3, and msys supports both python 2.7 and python 3.5 and later, in order build msys, you must use a python 2.7 interpreter; i.e. `python` must correspond to python2.7.
+Note that although scons 3.0 and later support python 3, and msys supports python 3.5 and later, in order build msys, you must use a python 2.7 interpreter; i.e. `python` must correspond to python2.7.

  * sconsutils, a set of extensions to Scons.
 A copy has been placed in /external; add it to your PYTHONPATH before